 R.M. de Rooij & E.A.
 Baldi

-Second and Third year bachelor students participating in an honours programme.
+Second-year and third-year Bachelor's students participating in an honours programme.

 At the end of the course the student can: